 - Click uninstall

 - Restart your computer

-Solution 11: Restart Your Computer With a Clean Boot
+Solution 13: How to Lower Disk Usage by Restarting Your Computer With a Clean Boot

 When you initiate a clean boot, Windows 10 will restart with fewer startup programs and drivers.
 Then you can selectively reinstall third-party programs one at a time to identify which program is causing the disk problem.

 This option is one of the best to allow you to single out a cause.
 But, it can also take a long time to reinstall each program one by one and wait a while to see if they were the cause of the disk error.